Proper Breathing – Vital to Health, Well-Being

 - While the circulatory system relies on the heart to pump it, the lymphatic system relies on breathing to keep it active.

 Blood carries oxygen and nutrients to the cells while they excrete waste into the lymphatic fluid.
-The lymph fluid is responsible for ridding the waste and dead cells.
+The lymph fluid is responsible for ridding the debris and dead cells.
 Therefore, shallow breathing can lead to having a sluggish lymphatic system that does not detoxify properly.

 - With breathing exercises, the lymph flows appropriately, and the body cells work efficiently.

 Deep breathing during exercises expands the lungs and gets them working efficiently.
 It means more oxygen gets into the lungs and gets absorbed into the bloodstream.
 With effective breathing, the heart can efficiently deliver enough oxygen to the body cells.
-It eases the pressure needed from the heart to pump the blood throughout the body.
+It eases the pressure needed from the heart to pump blood throughout the body.
 It not only improves circulation, but the heart also gets a break.
 Doing breathing exercises is a way to use this powerful tool to improve health and overall well-being.

 - Breathing exercises increase the oxygen supply in our body, improving the nervous system that interacts with all the body parts, improving overall health.